minvws/nl-kat-coordination/docs/source/developer_documentation/octopoes.md

 ## OOI

-OOI objects are instances of relatively simple classes, which inherit from `OOIBase`.
+OOI objects are instances of relatively simple classes, which inherit from `OOI`.

 Because all OOIs are stored in XTDB and XTDB tracks object history by primary key, KAT defines a way to reliably determine the primary key of an object by its attributes.
 This is called the [natural key](https://en.wikipedia.org/wiki/Natural_key) of an object.